Survival games deserve better coverage. So we made it ourselves.

 Pattern recognition matters.
 Your wallet deserves better than being part of someone’s quick cash grab scheme.

-When I refuse to give Hashtag attention to fake survival games, I’m not being elitist—I’m being protective.
+When I refuse to give Hashtag attention to fake survival games, I’m not being elitist, I’m being protective.
 There are amazing survival games out there that deserve your time and money.
-But you have to wade through an ocean of garbage to find them.
+You just have to wade through an ocean of garbage to find them.

 What’s Next

-I’ll keep calling out the BS and highlighting games that actually respect the survival genre.
-Because survival gaming deserves better than weekend asset flips and abandoned early access cash grabs.
+I’ll keep calling out the crap while highlighting games that respect the survival genre.

 Time and money are precious.
 Don’t let assholes waste either.